melizalab/lmeasure-svc/README.md

 If you intend to deploy the container behind an nginx proxy:

-    docker-compose up docker-compose.yml morpho
+    docker-compose up docker-compose.yml

 ## Using the HTTP API

 Assuming you have [httpie](https://httpie.org/) installed; use curl instead if you prefer.

-Get a list of endpoints:
+To get a list of endpoints:

     http GET http://localhost:5000/

-Get a list of supported metrics:
+To get a list of supported metrics:

     http OPTIONS http://localhost:5000/lmeasure/

-Compute all the supported measures from `file.DAT`
+To compute all the supported measures from `file.DAT`

-    http POST https://gracula.psyc.virginia.edu/morpho/lmeasure/ data=@file.DAT
+    http POST http://localhost:5000/lmeasure/ data=@file.DAT

-You can restrict the output to specific measures like so:
+To compute specific measures:

-    http POST https://gracula.psyc.virginia.edu/morpho/lmeasure/ data=@file.DAT metrics:='["Fractal_Dim"]'
+    http POST http://localhost:5000/lmeasure/ data=@file.DAT metrics:='["Fractal_Dim"]'

-Convert Neurolucide or other file formats to SWC.
-You don't have to do this before computing measures; it's just for convenience.
+To convert Neurolucida or other file formats to SWC (you don't have to do this before computing measures; it's just for convenience).

     http POST http://localhost:5000/convert/ data=@file.DAT